Judit Kormos

-Judit Kormos ([ˈjudit ˈkormoʃ]) (born 1970) is a Hungarian-born British linguist.
+Judit Kormos ([ˈjudit ˈkormoʃ]) (born 1970) is a Hungarian linguist.
 She is a professor and the Director of Studies for the MA TESOL Distance programme at the Department of Linguistics and English Language at Lancaster University, United Kingdom.
 She is renowned for her work on motivation in second language learning, and self-regulation in second language writing.
 Her current interest is in dyslexia in second language learning.

 Career

+Kormos graduated from ELTE Apáczai Csere János Gymnasium in 1989.
+In her final year, she received the Apáczai Award.

 Kormos graduated at the School of English and American Studies of the Faculty of Humanities of the Eötvös Loránd University in Budapest, Hungary in 1994.
 Kormos gained her PhD at the Eötvös Loránd University in 1999.
 Her PhD was supervised by Zoltán Dörnyei.
 Kormos took up a lecturer position at the Lancaster University in 2008. and was promoted to a Readership in 2012.
 She chose to be called Reader in Second Language Acquisition.
 On 8 January 2015, Kormos was awarded a personal chair.
 Her title became "Professor of Second Language Acquisition".

-She is the coordinator of the Dyslexia For Teachers Of English Foreign Language Project, funded by the European Commission.
+She was one the coordinators of the Dyslexia For Teachers Of English Foreign Language Project, funded by the European Commission.
 Since 2011, she has been a member of the editorial board of the Journal of Second Language Writing.
 She has been an Editor of Special Thematic Issues and Associate Journal Editor of the Language Learning.

 In 2012, Kormos was interviewed by the Hungarian television channel ATV on recent changes in foreign language teaching policies in Hungary.
 She emphasised the important role of teaching students to learn foreign languages independently and autonomously with the help of modern technological tools.
 On 21 May 2014, Pearson Education released a new video lecture series on dyslexia and foreign language learning on YouTube.
 Kormos features in the first video of the series and discusses the psychological effects of dyslexia on the processes of foreign language learning.

 In 2014, Kormos together with a European team from five partner countries won the ELTons award of the British Council in the Excellence in Course Innovation category.